tballison/commoncrawl-fetcher-lite/README.md

 7. `mime-detected` -- what the file was identified as by Apache Tika
 8. `offset` -- this is the offset in the file defined in `filename` where this files WARC starts
 9. `status` -- the http status returned during the fetch
+10. `redirect` -- (not included in the example) if a `302`, the redirect URL is stored
-10. `truncated` -- (not included in the example) if the file was truncated, there's a value here.
+11. `truncated` -- (not included in the example) if the file was truncated, there's a value here.
 The most common is `length`, but there are other reasons why a file may be truncated
 11. `url` -- the target URL for this file

 ## Steps